yireo/yireo-slides/slides/yireo/messing_up_di.md

 - ObjectManager is our new god
 --

-- Code smells are everywhere
+- Code smells are still around

 ---
 # DI in theory